Few options for G7 trade chiefs to alleviate supply pinch | Business

 But logistics experts, economists and labor unions have warned that the efforts may be only incremental steps https://www.reuters.com/world/us/us-supply-chain-too-snarled-biden-christmas-fix-experts-say-2021-10-14 in unwinding the backlog.
 Addressing some of the most critical supply chain needs will take time, said William Reinsch, a trade expert at the Center for Strategic and International Studies and a former Commerce Department export official.

 Adding domestic production capacity for more semiconductors to reduce reliance on a handful of Asian countries will take years and upgrading port infrastructure to increase efficiency and throughput is also a long-term effort, he said.
-International Monetary Fund European Department Director Alfred Kammer said policymakers can take steps to try to ease transportation bottlenecks, but strengthening supply chains will require investments in infrastructure and diversification of sources of key components.

-He said the current inflationary effects from supply chain disruptions and energy shortages should fade in Europe next year.
-"It's going to be a very complex issue.
-The market will deal with some of it, but government policy can support adjusting as well, especially on the infrastructure side,"
+TOO MUCH MONEY

 "Once the pent-up demand has been satisfied, there is no further need to spend.
 The person who has bought a new washing machine this year does not rush to buy another new washing machine next year," Donovan wrote.
 PEAK CRISIS?